33 Things To Do with Los Angeles Babies Before They Turn 1

 33. Meet the Easter Bunny

-Most malls that host a seasonal Santa also have an Easter Bunny that will pose for pictures in the spring.
+Most locations that host a seasonal Santa also have an Easter Bunny that will pose for pictures in the spring.
 For more than a mall bunny, take a trip to Irvine, where the Easter Bunny will greet little ones on the train at Irvine Park Railroad.

 Originally published June 25, 2018